The RFS programme is closing but food systems transformation carries on

-Resilient Food Systems is one of the three Integrated Approach Pilots funded by the Global Environment Facility.
-Implementation is led by the International Fund for Agricultural Development, in collaboration with 12 African countries and several regional partners.
-The five-year programme is committed to fostering sustainability and resilience for food security in sub-Saharan Africa, contributing to a paradigm shift in the continent’s agriculture: one which emphasizes the importance of natural capital and ecosystem services to enhance agricultural productivity.
+Resilient Food Systems (RFS) is one of the three Integrated Approach Pilots funded by the Global Environment Facility (GEF).
+The programme is committed to fostering sustainability and resilience for food security in sub-Saharan Africa, contributing to a paradigm shift in the continent’s agriculture: one which emphasises the importance of natural capital and ecosystem services to enhance agricultural productivity.